Transport properties of hybrid single-bilayer graphene interfaces in magnetic field

+In this section, we analyze our key findings numerically and discuss them.
+In Fig. \ref{G as a function of B}, we show the conductance as a function of the magnetic field for different widths of the BLG varying the values of the Fermi energy $E$. {After careful analysis, noticeable variations in the conductance $G(E)$ at different energy values have become evident.} For example, the blue curves exhibit noticeable variations in all panels (energies) of Fig. \ref{G as a function of B}, indicating a clear dependence of the conductance on energy.
+This is a manifestation of Klein tunneling \cite{Ben 1, Ben 2}.
+In Fig. \ref{G as a function of B} (a), for $E=\gamma_1$, the result shows $0$ conductance and there are no antiresonances because there is only one propagating channel at the BLG.
+However, it is not the same case for the $E>\gamma_1$.
+Fig. \ref{G as a function of B} (b), (c), and (d), the $G(E)$ presents antiresonances that appear with zero conductance for large values of the magnetic field, because of the coexistence of two propagating channels.
 Fig. \ref{G as a function of d} shows the conductance as a function of the BLG width for the ZZ1 boundary for four different values of the magnetic field.
 We notice that for $E=0.5\gamma_1$, for which there is only one propagating channel in the BLG, the conductance shows an exponential decay of the resonance for sufficiently long widths and all magnetic field values, as shown in Figs. \ref{G as a function of d} (a) and (b).
 However, for the highest energies, the resonances become important and dependent on the magnetic field.
 We observe that the shapes and the numbers of the resonances change from $B=0.1$ T to $B=0.4$ T. For sufficiently long widths, i.e., $d>4$ nm the conductance $G$ tends to $0$.
 This result shows agreement with our previous results \cite{N. Benlakhouy1}.
 The presence of the magnetic field in the bilayer graphene in this SLG-BLG-SLG affects the conductance and removes the periods of the antiresonances as seen in \cite{J. W. Gonzalez}.